jonasangstrom/bloggen/_posts/2020-11-27-serverless-app-2.md

   "automatic_layer": true
 ```

-I added the get_scb_function added the s3 trigger to the update corona plot function and
+I added the get_scb_function and the s3 trigger to the update corona plot function, and
 refactored out some reused code as functions. (this is only part of the code)
 ```python
 @app.schedule(Cron(14, 13, '?', '*', 'MON-FRI', '*'))